isakhammer/workbox/README.md

 # Workbox
-Complete ubuntu and vim environment for latex development in a docker container based on this fantastic (blog)[https://castel.dev/post/lecture-notes-1/] based on (Gilles Castels work)https://github.com/gillescastel.
+Complete ubuntu and vim environment for latex development in a docker container based on this fantastic [blog](https://castel.dev/post/lecture-notes-1/) based on [Gilles Castels work](https://github.com/gillescastel).

 For quite some time have I been struggling with annoyance of random issues that pop up in terms of my vim and latex environment during my master thesis.
 I realized that installing everything once at the host operating system and fix things on the go was risky since I could not guarantee a stable system during the critical time period when writing and compiling my thesis.
 Therefore, I now created a workbox inside a docker container with every installation I need which makes is easy to install, write, compile and reproduce any errors.